CSU-KangHu/HiTE/README.md

 optional arguments:
-  -h, --help            show this help message and exit --genome genome       Input genome assembly path --outdir output_dir   The path of output directory; It is recommended to use a new directory to avoid automatic deletion of important files.
+  -h, --help            show this help message and exit --genome genome       Input genome assembly path --out_dir output_dir   The path of output directory; It is recommended to use a new directory to avoid automatic deletion of important files.
   --thread thread_num   Input thread num, default = [ 40 ]
   --chunk_size chunk_size
                         The chunk size of genome, default = [ 400 MB ]